MotoAcidic/OmniXEP/doc/init.md

 ### macOS

-Copy org.xep.xepd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.xep.xepd.plist`.
+Copy org.xep.omnixepd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.xep.omnixepd.plist`.

 This Launch Agent will cause xepd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run xepd as the current user.
-You will need to modify org.xep.xepd.plist if you intend to use it as a Launch Daemon with a dedicated xep user.
+You will need to modify org.xep.omnixepd.plist if you intend to use it as a Launch Daemon with a dedicated xep user.

 Auto-respawn